Drywall Control Joints for Seamless Walls

 Drywall Control Joints Explained

-Drywall movement control has gotten complicated with all the joint placement requirements, building codes, and expansion concerns flying around.
-As someone who has installed control joints in every application, I learned everything there is to know about preventing cracks.
+Drywall movement control has gotten less clear-cut with all the joint placement requirements, building codes, and expansion concerns flying around.
+As someone who has installed control joints in every application, I dug into the practical details of preventing cracks.
 Today, I will share it all with you.

 Drywall control joints